CNuge/update-salmon-220k-positions/README.md

 ## The plan:

-[] - Set up repository on compute canada
+[x] - Set up repository on compute canada

 [x] - get copy of the v3 Atlantic salmon genome downloaded and added to /data/ folder
         -`NEW-GCF_905237065.1_Ssal_v3.1_genomic.fna`